Yuze-Zhao/Yuze-Zhao.github.io/index.md

 Prior to DUT, I have worked on applied mathematics under the guidance of [Prof. Junfeng Li](https://mathscinet.ams.org/mathscinet/MRAuthorID/756590) and [Prof. Suqing Wu](https://mathscinet.ams.org/mathscinet/MRAuthorID/1211260).

 If you are interested in any aspect of me, I am always open to discussions and academic collaborations.
-Feel free to reach out to me at — **yuzezhao [at] mail.bnu.edu.cn**
+Feel free to reach out to me at — **yuzezhao [at] tamu.edu**

 ---